jina-ai/finetuner/docs/get-started/how-it-works.md

 All you need to do is decide on your backbone model and prepare your training data.

-Once you have logged in to the Jina Ecosystem with {meth}`~finetuner.login()`, Finetuner will push your training data into Jina AI Cloud (only visible to you).
+Once you have logged in to the Jina Ecosystem with {meth}`~finetuner.login()`, Finetuner will push your training data into the *Jina AI Cloud* (only visible to you).
 At the same time, we will spin-up an isolated computational resource with proper memory, CPU, GPU dedicated to your fine-tuning job.